-While broadcast advertisements are subject to several technical requirements that differ from those of print advertisements, FDA applies the same guiding regulatory principles to both types of ads, when determining whether a particular ad adequately communicates risks and benefits to consumers.
+While broadcast advertisements are subject to several technical requirements that differ from those of print advertisements, the FDA applies the same guiding regulatory principles to both types of ads, when determining whether a particular ad adequately communicates risks and benefits to consumers.
 See question 3.1 above.

 A broadcast advertisement must include a statement of the most important risk information (known as the "major statement" requirement).
-A broadcast advertisement must also include either include a brief summary, as discussed above, or make "adequate provision... for the dissemination of the approved or permitted package labelling in connection with the broadcast presentation" (known as the "adequate provision" requirement).
+A broadcast advertisement must also either include a brief summary, as discussed above, or make "adequate provision... for the dissemination of the approved or permitted package labelling in connection with the broadcast presentation" (known as the "adequate provision" requirement).
 21 C.F.R. §202.1(e)(1).
-In a Guidance Document, the FDA indicated that a manufacturer can satisfy the adequate provision requirement by:
+In a guidance, the FDA has indicated that a manufacturer can satisfy the adequate provision requirement by:

-- providing a toll-free phone number for consumers to call for the approved labelling; - referencing a printed advertisement or brochure that can be accessed with limited technology; - providing reference to an internet website that contains the requisite labelling; and - advising consumers to ask doctors or pharmacists for more information.
+- providing a toll-free phone number for consumers to call for the approved labelling; - referencing a printed advertisement or brochure that can be accessed with limited technology; - providing reference to an internet website that contains the requisite labelling; and - advising consumers to ask doctors or pharmacists for more information. - 6.3 If it is not possible to advertise prescription-only medicines to the general public, are disease awareness campaigns permitted encouraging those with a particular medical condition to consult their doctor, but mentioning no medicines?
+What restrictions apply?